Hmrinal/MFMD-2/README.md

 # Healthcare Analysis using Software Aid
 Fittness is one of the major concerns of present time.
-Healthcare Analysis to measure certain parameters has been done in MFDM repository.
-The person’s fitness statistics is used for further facts analysis, as next step of the project.
-The version is skilled with supervised classification algorithms namely, Classification.

-In this part of the project, a Machine Learning based model is employed to detect the probability of diabetes for an individual.
+The purpose of this was to promote and enhance the healthcare facilities for both patients and doctors.
+A prediction model is made which examines the features or symptoms in some cases to yield the result by showing the health status or with any disease, a person might have in coming years.
+This project presents the data based on the study of parameters on which diabetes depends and is employed to detect the probability of diabetes for an individual.

 ## Basic Working
+The purpose was to create an application which can model a neural network on the basis of user inputs and then model can be further used for contemporary data prediction and analysis.

+To make the application, we have used the Python language and worked in Spyder.
+Keras libraries are used to model the neural network.
+Firstly a model was created and training was done on it.
+After achieving a certain amount of accuracy the final model is loaded.
+Then a Graphical User Interface was created which was required to fetch user input and based on the saved model, the predictions were done.

 ## Dependencies